johnowhitaker/personal_site/posts/caffeine.md

 J

+PS: [code](https://gist.github.com/johnowhitaker/43737282ef1da367aca7df9bf4a35522) from this first analysis, I'll clean it up and share when I make the video (IF i make one, no promises)

-PS: coffee has other cool compounds that fluoresce under 360nm UV:
+PPS: coffee has other cool compounds that fluoresce under 360nm UV:

 ![](images/caffeine_360nm.png)